TalhoukLab/gcipdr-application-to-multi-center-IST-data/README.md

-This is code to run an applicatoin of the 'gcipdr' package (see omonimous repository) on the open multi-center International Stroke Trial (IST) data.
+This is code to run an application of the 'gcipdr' package (see homonymous repository) on the open multi-center International Stroke Trial (IST) data.

 # Instructions